What types of dances does Kinderhula offer?

 Do I have to provide a stereo for dancer's music?

 We would be glad to provide the use of a small stereo/boombox for our music on CD.
 At this time, there is no band, DJ, or PA system provided.
 Dancers will arrive prior to performance time to set up performance area which is included in total price.
-If a stereo system or DJ is present at your event, we will be glad to have them play our CD.
+If a stereo system or DJ is present at your event, we will be glad to have them play our CD or mp3 player.

 Does the client have to provide anything for the scheduled event?